gfxdisp/ColorVideoVDP/README.md

 If you use the metric in your research, please cite the paper above.

+The repository also contains code for other metrics, such as PU-PSNR, or ColorVideoVDP-ML.
+See [metrics.md](/metrics.md) for more information.

 ## PyTorch quickstart
 1. Start by installing [anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Then, create a new environment for ColorVideoVDP and activate it:
 ```bash